 Given the year of its release, Somewhere In The Night also speaks to what lies ahead in the broader post-war period.
 This reading frames the film as a meditation on the limits of cultural memory, and the dangers of forgetting a war in which millions of innocent Jews were systematically exterminated.
 Through Taylor’s story, the film seems to say: “Forget the truth at your own peril.”

-Joseph L. Mankiewicz is now considered one of the best screenwriters of his era.
+Joseph L. Mankiewicz is now considered among the best directors of his era.
 His filmography is “must-watch” viewing for true fans of the genre.

-For more about writer/director Joseph L. Mankiewicz, check out David Fincher’s Mank (2020)(Netflix).
+Joseph L. Mankiewicz was the younger brother of legendary screenwriter Herman J. Mankiewicz.
+For more about Herman, check out David Fincher’s Mank (2020)(Netflix).

-If you enjoyed this article, check out our post on Jules Dassin’s Night and The City (1950).
+If you enjoyed this article, be sure to read our post on Jules Dassin’s Night and The City (1950).